byuflowlab/FLOWFoil.jl/docs/src/FLOWFoil/additional_tutorials.md

 angles_of_attack = range(-5.0, 15.0; step=1)

 # viscous solver not yet implemented
-method = Mfoil(viscous=false)
+method = Xfoil(viscous=false)

 outputs = analyze(x, y, angles_of_attack; method=method)
 ```

-Currently, the Mfoil method outputs are of type InviscidOutputs.
+Currently, the Xfoil method outputs are of type InviscidOutputs.
 This is also the default method used in the [Quick Start](@ref).

 ```@docs
-FLOWFoil.Mfoil
+FLOWFoil.Xfoil
 ```

 ## Lewis' Method for Axisymmetric Bodies